bigml/mevent/README.md

 ### mevent ###
 Mevent is the middleware between mgate(fastcgi worker) and database.

-Mevent depend on mbase, so you need to clone is with --recursive option.
+Mevent depend on mbase, so you need to clone it with --recursive option.
 And read the mbase's README first.

 Mevent can work under Sync, or Async mode with udp, or tcp connection.
-You need make choise to compact with your application need.
+You need make choise to compact with your businees application.

 Most code stolen from [nmdb](https://blitiri.com.ar/p/nmdb/), thanks alot.